-Once ready, by simply pushing a button, applications and application updates can hit production.
+Once ready, by merely pushing a button, applications and application updates can hit production.
 In 2016, Gartner estimated the ARA market at $228.2 million, with an annual compound growth rate of 20% by 2020.
 The research firm expects 50% of companies to use application release automation by 2020, up from today’s 15%.

-DeployHub Pro, a continuous delivery solution based on the open source DeployHub product, is offered by OpenMake.
-It has a lot to offer the modern enterprise with agentless deployments, interfaces to the most common DevOps tools and multi-platform support.
+DeployHub Pro, a continuous delivery solution based on the open-source DeployHub product, is offered by OpenMake.
+It has a lot to offer the modern enterprise with agentless deployments, interfaces to the most common DevOps tools, and multi-platform support.
 OpenMake also offers Meister, an automated construction tool that integrates with a variety of development tools, including a massive compiler selection.
 Meister claims to improve 95 percent compile times, which is impressive in environments with large bases of code.

 Meister’s strengths are just-in-time building dependencies that shorten the amount of time spent on object reconstruction and parallel build processing.
-The server pooling for Jenkins builds is a good secondary strength.
+The server pooling for Jenkins builds a good secondary strength.
 For a company that has grown organically, the ability to have a single central build tool for hundreds of different compilers on a variety of targets is helpful.

 XebiaLabs offers two tools for ARA: XL Release for development management and XL Deploy for operations management.
 Both products manage the application building and the environment installation effectively.
 XebiaLabs, like others here, bridges the gap between tools for building and deploying.
 Users can map to a predefined infrastructure what resources are needed for a deployment and target that specific deployment.
-The ARA processes can be repeated and manual intervention and related errors are reduced.
+The ARA processes can be repeated, and manual intervention and related errors are reduced.

 Puppet Pipelines for Applications

-Puppet Pipelines for Applications simplifies the delivery of applications, providing continuous delivery and releasing automation for each deployment from any commit.
+Puppet Pipelines for Applications simplifies the delivery of applications, providing continuous delivery, and releasing automation for each deployment from any commit.
 Puppet’s ARA tool builds and automates fully controlled deployments automatically to ensure that your development and release teams deliver software consistently and on time.
 You can also integrate Slack, HipChat, and email with automatic notifications and allow more governance to be controlled by role-based access.
-Maybe the biggest feature of Pipelines for Applications is that it works with any cloud or on-site application and you can view your software delivery pipelines all in one place.
+Maybe the most prominent feature of Pipelines for Applications is that it works with any cloud or on-site application and you can view your software delivery pipelines all in one place.

 Electric Cloud’s Electric Flow offers the ability to customize the user interface for business users, facilitating monitoring of their projects for those who are not so technical.
-Business users who want regular status updates may want to consider the Electric Flow dashboard that links progress to their business goals (as opposed to agile task completion or story completion).
+Business users who want regular status updates may want to consider the Electric Flow dashboard that links progress to their business goals (as opposed to quick task completion or story completion).
 There are also a lot of other features to consider.
-While many ARA tools look quite similar (and many tools need to be considered), it is worth the time to identify the differentiators between each.
+While many ARA tools look quite similar (and many devices need to be considered), it is worth the time to identify the differentiators between each.

 Automic supports the deployment of tools that are common in the enterprise from the mainframe to any environment via serverless.
-Considering the work required to integrate any ARA tool into the build/test/deploy process, it is critical to support the DevOps tools used in a given environment as it means less custom interfaces have to be written.
+Considering the work required to integrate any ARA tool into the build/test/deploy process, it is critical to support the DevOps tools used in a given environment as it means fewer custom interfaces have to be written.